Comic book therapy

 Comic book therapy is a form of art therapy in which those undergoing rehabilitation or those who have already completed rehabilitation express their experiences through personal narratives within a comics format.
 The combination of text and image enables patients to process their memories and emotions through two different, yet compatible mediums.
 Comic book therapy can also be used in a psychotherapeutic setting, whereby clients are encouraged to read specific comic books, often surrounding topics similar to their own diagnoses.
 Clients are encouraged to present their thoughts and feelings they experienced while reading as well as to draw parallels with their own lived experiences based on the events that occur within the books.
 This is done in an effort to reach a cathartic moment of clarity and understanding of one's own life.

 Both forms of therapy can be used throughout a patient's treatment process: immediately after diagnosis, throughout rehabilitation, and during the events that follow, including readjustment and general coping.

 Comic book therapy is currently being applied to a variety of populations, including patients diagnosed with life-altering diagnoses (i.e. cancer, Dementia, Parkinson's Disease, diabetes, etc.), patients and family members experiencing severe illness or death, families undergoing therapy, sexual assault survivors, and soldiers returning from war.
-One such therapy, originally conceptualized by Captain Russel Shilling, is currently being developed by The United States Defense Advanced Research Projects Agency (DARPA).
+In 2011, one such therapy, originally conceptualized by Captain Russell Shilling, was being developed by the United States Defense Advanced Research Projects Agency (DARPA).

 Comic book therapy and graphic medicine

 Graphic medicine, originally coined by Ian Williams, is a literary genre that combines the medium of comics and the discourse of medicine.
-Within the last ten years, graphic stories, which are also referred to as adult themed comics, have slowly become a rising pop-culture trend.
-It owes its success in part to the rise of medical humanities, an interdisciplinary study of medicine and healthcare related topics.
+In the 21st century, graphic stories, which are also referred to as adult-themed comics, have become a rising pop-culture trend.
+Graphic medicine owes its success in part to the rise of medical humanities, an interdisciplinary study of medicine and healthcare related topics.
 While medical humanities incorporate a variety of language-based subjects (i.e. philosophy, ethics, religion, etc.), graphic medicine strives to analyze the same healthcare-related topics using an artistic lens.
 The genre combines the conventionality of text with the eccentricity of images to present intimate narratives related to healthcare or medical experiences.
 These narratives are also sometimes referred to as "graphic pathologies", as they commonly discuss diagnoses of injury, illness, or disease.

-Current professionals within the field are striving to develop a collection of novels that can act not only as a therapeutic tool for patients and their loved ones, but that serve as an educational tool for medical students as well.
+Current professionals within the field are striving to develop a collection of graphic narratives that can act not only as a therapeutic tool for patients and their loved ones, but that serve as an educational tool for medical students as well.

 The general concepts of graphic medicine and comic book therapy are often used interchangeably as they both strive to develop healthcare-related stories using both text and graphics.
 There is however a distinction that should be made.
 Graphic medicine acts as an umbrella term that encompasses a host of therapeutic techniques.
 Therefore, comic book therapy comfortably fits under its heading as just one of many therapies that the field of graphic medicine investigates.